John Duncan, Ph.D., CPA, CKA

 Mark Brown, MBA

 After spending time in the U.S. Army: 20th Special Forces Group Airborne (MOS 18C) and the F.B.I. as a Special Agent Accountant; I embraced 30 + years of multipreneurship in the fields of Accounting, Finance, Real Estate & Insurance.
 Over the last 40 + years, I have held a CPA (ACTIVE) license.
 Fifteen years ago, the Lord called me to be a Chief Financial Officer and Dean for the School of Business for a Christian University.
 Presently, I am teaching online courses for North Greenville University and performing consulting work for Quality Matters, Annapolis, MD as a Certified Master Course Reviewer.
-I have been wonderfully married 50 years to the same Bride; who gave me 4 Sons, 2 Daughters & we now have 10 Grand Children and counting.
+I have been wonderfully married 50 years to the same bride; who gave me four Sons, two daughters and we now have ten grandchildren and counting.

-Mrs. Bruce is a mathematics instructor for NGU’s online program.
+Kate Bruce is a mathematics instructor for the online program.
 She has experience at college and high school levels, face-to-face and online.
-Aside from teaching Mathematics, Mrs. Bruce has served as a course developer and worked alongside future educators during student teaching.
+Aside from teaching mathematics, Bruce has served as a course developer and worked alongside future educators during student teaching.
 She enjoys spending time with her family, is active in her church and, when time allows, loves to travel.

 David Crum, M.A.

-Professor Crum teaches online history courses for North-Grenville University.
-He holds a bachelor’s degree in Biblical Studies from Tennessee Temple University, a masters degree in theology from Liberty University and a masters degree in history from Wayland Baptist University.
+David Crum teaches online history courses for North-Grenville University.
+He holds a bachelor’s degree in Biblical Studies from Tennessee Temple University, a master’s degree in theology from Liberty University and a master’s degree in history from Wayland Baptist University.
 He completed his Ph.D. in Historical Theology from the University of the Free State.
 His Ph.D. thesis focused on a theological-critical appraisal of the Southern Baptist Convention during and after World War II.

 He enjoys collecting military items from WWI, and WWII.
 In his spare time, he enjoys spending time with his wife and kids.